Inertia-Lighting/lua-table-extension/README.md

 This method copies the current table passed.
 But, it also copies every key in the table for embedded tables.

 ————————————————————————————————
+# shallowCopy
+Credits to the original idea: IgnisRBX @ ROBLOX Developer Relations.

- Parameters of the shallowCopy method : (Found on developer website (Credits : IgnisRBX @ DevRel))
+Parameters of the deepCopy method:

- tab is just the table you want shallowcopied
+	Tab - The table you would like to be shallowcopied.

- Basically this method just does is it copies the table, however it may not copy embedded tables
+This method copies the table passed.
+But, it does not copy embedded tables.

 ————————————————————————————————